Henry Wriothesley, 3rd Earl of Southampton

 Henry Wriothesley, 3rd Earl of Southampton, (pronunciation uncertain: /'rɛzli/ "Rezley", /ˈraɪzli/ "Rizely" (archaic), /ˈrɒtsli/ (present-day) and /ˈraɪəθsli/ have been suggested; 6 October 1573 – 10 November 1624), was the only son of Henry Wriothesley, 2nd Earl of Southampton, and Mary Browne, daughter of the 1st Viscount Montagu.
-Shakespeare's two narrative poems, Venus and Adonis and The Rape of Lucrece, were dedicated to Southampton, who is frequently identified as the Fair Youth of Shakespeare's Sonnets.
+William Shakespeare's two narrative poems, Venus and Adonis and The Rape of Lucrece, were dedicated to Southampton, who is frequently identified as the Fair Youth of Shakespeare's Sonnets.

 Family

 Henry Wriothesley, born 6 October 1573 at Cowdray House, Sussex, was the only son of Henry Wriothesley, 2nd Earl of Southampton, by Mary Browne.
 She was the only daughter of Anthony Browne, 1st Viscount Montague, and his first wife, Jane Radcliffe.
 He had two sisters, Jane, who died before 1573, and Mary (c.
 1567–1607), who in June 1585 married Thomas Arundell, 1st Baron Arundell of Wardour.

 After his father's death, Southampton's mother married firstly, on 2 May 1594, as her second husband, Sir Thomas Heneage (d.
 17 October 1595), Vice-Chamberlain of the Household.
 After being widowed again, she married, between 5 November 1598 and 31 January 1599, Sir William Hervey.
 She died in November 1607.